-Our teacher is Miss Howard and our teaching assistants are Mrs Townend and Mrs Graham.
+Our teacher is Miss Perry and our teaching assistants are Mrs Townend, Miss Graham and Mrs Smith.

 A typical day in Reception consists of daily phonics and maths groups in the morning, and other subjects from the curriculum in the afternoon.
 These are enhanced within our provision areas, such as model making, sand, water, construction, role-play and our class workshop, and also within our outdoor learning area.
 We like to have a varied and lively classroom environment where both the outdoor and indoor activities give the children their best chance of accessing the full foundation stage curriculum.
 We aim to build children who are independent, confident and thoughtful, which is an essential part of each child's learning journey.